Rereading My Childhood — The Baby-Sitters Club #16: Jessi’s Secret Language

 Since it’s the end of the book, the performance goes off without a hitch and is a big hit.
 Matt and Adele meet.
 The BSC gushes over Jessi’s performance.
 Mallory meets Keisha.
 Mr. Ramsey takes the whole family and the BSC out for ice cream.
 All’s well that ends well.

 This book is a perfect encapsulation of the things that made The Baby-Sitters Club so good.
 It didn’t shy away from sensitive topics like race or deafness.
 It introduced the difficult subject matter with care while still making it accessible to a child or someone who is completely unfamiliar with the topic.
 The dedication thanks Patsy Jensen for her “sensitive evaluation of the manuscript.”
 I’m not sure but I would guess that Ms. Jensen is a sensitivity reader for Ann M. Martin.
-If that is true, I cannot commend Martin enough for her willingness to seek out an outside knowledge source to make sure the material is correct and empathetic.
+If that is true, I cannot commend Martin enough for her willingness to seek out an outside knowledge source to ensure the material is correct and empathetic.

 Rereading this one was a joy.
 Entries like this one demonstrate the positive influence the BSC had on me and millions of other readers.
 I cannot say enough good things about this book.
 Not only is it important, but it also plays to my niche interest in linguistics.